WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths-and-essence/index.md

 ```

 On top of that, the module is also a way to distribute your code.
 Since
-people may distribute their code either in source code form or prebuilt
+people may distribute their code either in source code or prebuilt binary,
-binary form, the Swift compiler may consider this while implementing the
+the Swift compiler may consider this while implementing the module system.
-module.

 TODO: Figure shows there are potential different forms of distribution for modules